stimepy/TheAddressBook/README.md

 Current Plan:
-Update to use SQLi  - Inprogress
+Update to use SQLi  - Complete
-Remove any deprecated PHP code.    - Inprogress
+Remove any deprecated PHP code.    - complete
-More to come?
+Update to html 5        - Inproogress

+Release  - Sure.
+Why not?